Updated: October 19, 2023

-Below is an alphabetical list of topics and recommendations to minimize COVID risks.
-While this page contains recommendations, Yale continues to implement required safety policies and procedures as detailed on Yale’s COVID-19 website (with vaccination and testing requirements), the Workplace Guidance Page, and in the Travel and Visitor policies.
+Below is an alphabetical list of topics and recommendations to promote campus health.
+This page contains recommendations to complement safety policies and procedures as detailed in Yale’s Visitor policy.

 - Admitted/Prospective Student Events